Garmin Fenix 6 Review, 6x 6s Pro

 The sports, smarts, activity, physiology and outdoors features are immense in their breadth and depth, with a price that reflects that.
 Nothing can beat the Fenix 6/945 with the sports features and even the Apple Watch probably won’t have that many more smart features that YOU might want.

-The Fenix 6’s screen quality, usability of the watch’s menus and oHR/GPS accuracy are all that lets it down – other than my assumption that the few initial bugs will be quickly ironed out.
+The Fenix 6’s screen quality, usability of the watch’s menus and oHR/GPS accuracy are all that lets it down slightly.

 - I can’t think of any meaningful & appropriate outdoors features that are missing